Four years ago

 The Jays were kind of going for it in build up for the 2006 season.
 We added Bengie Molina, Lyle Overbay, Troy Glaus and A.J.
 Burnett, adding a fair bit to our payroll.
 It sort of worked, we went from 80-82, in 2005, to 87-75, in 2006.
 But we still finished 10 games back from the Yankees, which in the pre-Wild Card days, second place wasn’t good enough.

 I’d love to link to the Bluebird Banter story from the day of the trade but BBB didn’t wouldn’t open up shop for another week or so.
 But when it did, Richard Wade wrote:

 Turning to Ryan’s deal, I have a hard time getting past the decision to give a five year deal to a reliever.
 To avoid getting overly negative, we’ll focus purely on what Ryan provides on the field rather than what he costs off of it.

 Given that Ryan has no real injury history and has had a relatively light workload over his career (381 innings) I don’t think the risk involved with a 5 year contract is as worrisome as it might appear at first.

-Well, the unfortunate thing is, when you sign a pitcher to a 5-year contract when he is on the wrong side of 30, injury history or not, bad things are likely to happen.
+Well, the unfortunate thing is, when you sign a pitcher to a 5-year contract, when he is on the wrong side of 30, injury history or not, bad things are likely to happen.

 As it turned out, it was way too much money for a relief pitcher.
 JP really should have known better.
 It is easy to say with hindsight, but long term contracts for relievers rarely work out.
-The Ryan contract wasn’t the death of the huge deals for aging closers, but it became a cautionary tale.
+The Ryan contract wasn’t the death of the huge contracts for aging closers, but it certainly became a cautionary tale.